-Covid-19 has the potential to be an exponential crisis.
-It is, from a government perspective, a brutal trade off between deaths and saving the economy.
-This is a situation like no other, and there is unprecedented uncertainty about what the future will look like and the impact on people’s livelihoods.
+Covid-19 had the potential to be an exponential crisis.
+It was and still is, from a government perspective, a brutal trade off between deaths and saving the economy.
+This was a situation like no other, and there is still unprecedented uncertainty about what the future will look like and the impact on people’s livelihoods.

-Furthermore, many countries are now facing multiple crises – a health crisis, a financial crisis, and a collapse in commodity prices.
+Furthermore, many countries are now facing multiple crises -The sitaution in Europe with Russia, rampant inflation, a health crisis, a financial crisis, and commodity prices all over the place..
 All of which make for a complicated road to recovery.

-Most Governments worldwide have chosen to support households and businesses during these times.
+Most Governments worldwide chose to support households and businesses during Covid.
 However, what does this mean for the economic landscape after lockdown?

 Take a look at the possible exit strategies below.
 On the assumption that we are able to contain the virus, and the pandemic recedes in the second half of this year, every option still leads to recession.